-9.1 The Public Relations Team have been working closely with the Prevention and Enforcement Team through the consultation process, and following renewal, will continue to publicise progress.
-Details of the final decision will be made available on the council's website and via signage in the Borough.
+9.1 The Public Relations Team have been working closely with the Prevention and Enforcement Team through the process.
+Details of the final decision will be made available on the council's website and via signage in the location.

-Date: Agreed and signed off by: Cabinet Lead: Councillor Robinson 27 February 2024 Executive Head: Wayne Layton 27 February 2024 Monitoring Officer: Jo McIntosh 27 February 2024 Section151 Officer: Steven Pink 27 February 2024
+Agreed and signed off by: Date: Cabinet Lead: Councillor Gwen Robinson 27 February 2024 Executive Head: Wayne Layton 27 February 2024 Monitoring Officer: Jo McIntosh 27 February 2024 Section151 Officer: Steven Pink 27 February 2024